 Written by Dr. Richard H. Thomas

 Welcome to Mount Vernon.
 This is a short walking tour of the National Register of Historic Places Commercial District.
 It places the built environment in the historical context of the growth of the area.

 To begin this tour, you need to be standing on the corner of First Avenue (Highway 1) and First Street (the main street of town).
-You need to be standing in front of the Big Creek Market Building, next to the signal light.
+You need to be standing in front of the building located at 100 First Street W, next to the signal light.

 Introduction: Mt.
 Vernon and the Commercial District

 If you look to your right (south), you’ll see how the hill sharply drops.
 It is interesting to note that the hill has been shaved three times to reduce the grade.
 It is difficult to imagine the tremendous amount of energy that was required from a team of horses or oxen to pull heavy wagons up to the top of this hill when it was dry let alone in wet conditions.